 Gat Decor 'Passion'

 A seminal piece of piano house and one of those classic Ibiza tracks that oozes the hedonism of the 1990s.
 When that piano line eventually arrives, you can genuinely picture swarms of revellers with their hands in the air, the night close to its end.
-Simon Slater, member of the Gat Decor trio, mentioned in an interview that the piano break was unusually played a semitone up from the bassline, and this only adds to the genius of the track.
+Simon Slater, aka Gat Decor, mentioned in an interview that the piano break was unusually played a semitone up from the bassline, and this only adds to the genius of the track.
 ‘Passion’ was also ranked among our ‘50 Most Influential Records of All Time’ back in 1996.
 We don’t buy into the “they just don't make ‘em like they used to” gatekeeping views of some dance music heads, but in this case they might be onto something.
 James Dewar

 Ken Doh 'Nagasaki'